jentery/506v3/index.md

 # About Me

 My name is Jentery Sayers (he / him).
 I'm a settler scholar and associate professor of English and Cultural, Social, and Political Thought (CSPT).
 I direct the Praxis Studio for Comparative Media Studies, and I've been at UVic since 2011.
 I did my MA and PhD in English at the University of Washington, and I grew up in Richmond, Virginia, where I also got my BA and BS at Virginia Commonwealth University.
 I'm in the middle of writing a book about the sounds of "playable fiction."
 I teach media, games, cultural criticism, and American literature at UVic.
-This is my eleventh graduate seminar here, though it's my first on player stories.
+This is my eleventh graduate seminar here, but it's my first on player stories.

 # Required Materials